stevenwhitespacesystems/fm-csv2json/README.md

   <h3 align="center">fm-csv2json</h3>

   <p align="center">
-    An XML Parser that converts XML into JSON on the FileMaker Pro Platform.
+    A CSV Parser that converts CSV into JSON on the FileMaker Pro Platform.
     <br />
     <a href="https://github.com/stevenwhitespacesystems/fm-csv2json"><strong>Explore the docs »</strong></a>
     <br />